communitybridge/easycla/.github/ISSUE_TEMPLATE/bug_report.md

 ## References

-\(Optional\) Provide any code or specification references that would be helpful for the developer implementing this feature.
+- Provide any code or specification references that would be helpful for the developer implementing this feature.